 Final stations include:

-Air Purification System- Air purification systems integrated to mitigate all LGACs (Laser Generated Air Contaminants) exposure.
+Air Purification System- Air purification systems are integrated to mitigate all LGACs (Laser Generated Air Contaminants) exposure.
 The air purification system contains a VOC indicator to detect gases in the exhaust stream.
-The air purification system is programmed run when the machine is in a energized state.
+The air purification system is programmed to run when the machine is in an energized state.

 Press Assembly- The vertical press assembly combines the sleeve parts.
 Light curtains protect the operator from press pinch hazards.
 The press pneumatic cylinder is adjustable for operator convenience.

-Controls- All hard-wired control buttons use light indicators to signal the operator to the machine’s current condition.
+Controls- All hard-wired control buttons use light indicators to signal the operator about the machine’s current condition.

 Part Nest- A pneumatic cylinder transitions the part nest between the press station and the laser marking station.
 The nest is designed only to allow the sleeve parts to be installed in the correct orientation.

 Laptop- The laser marking software is editable via the laptop mounted to the machine table.
 The laptop is assessable when the machine access doors are unlocked, or the machine is de-energized.
 The laser marking software allows the operator or maintenance staff to make alterations to the part engraving.
 The laptop is secured by a mounting plate and toe clamps to keep it secured in the proper position.

 - Machine Access Door & Poly Guarding